 Below is a guest blog by Gene Marks, a CPA, author, columnist, and owner of The Marks Group.
 Gene writes every day on small business for the Washington Post; twice a week for Forbes and weekly for Inc, & Entrepreneur.

-When considering a customer relationship management (CRM) system for one’s business, most people devote their time to evaluating an application’s features, cost, customizability, scalability, and how quickly it can be implemented.
+When considering a CRM system for one’s business, most people devote their time to evaluating an application’s features, cost, customizability, scalability, and how quickly it can be implemented.
 It’s all good and important stuff.
 But it’s not as important as something else: a look in the mirror.

 CRM is not for everyone.
 For sure, a good CRM system, if implemented the right way, can benefit any business of any size and in any industry.
 But sometimes a company just doesn’t have the culture for CRM.
 This is not a fault of the company.
 In fact, I’ve come across many great, profitable and growing organizations that – for reasons I’ll dive into below – are just not able to succeed with a CRM system.
 Is this your company?
 To find out, you should ask yourself these three questions.
 If the answers aren’t positive you might want to consider whether or not a CRM system is right for you.